jon-jacky/Piety/piety/README.md

 interpreter itself, so a *Console* instance can act as Piety's Python shell.

+The Console *handle_key* method is usually called by the *getchar* method in the *key* module.
+It is this *getchar* method that is the console task's handler, that is invoked by the Piety scheduler

-It is possible to have more than one console task in a Piety session.
-For example, it is typical to have a Python shell and an editor.
+It is typical to have more than one console task in a Piety session: for example, a Python shell and an editor.
 In that case it is necessary to ensure that, at any time, only one console task has the *focus*.
-Console keyboard input only goes to the task with the focus; its command function is called when the command line is complete.
-This task is identified by assigning that task to the *focus* variable in the *console* module.
-Each console task's enabling condition checks whether it has the focus.
-The *focus* variable is reassigned each time a different console task is activated.
-See *scripts/edd* for a programming example.
+Console keyboard input only goes to the task with the focus;
+its command function is called when the command line is complete.
+Console tasks call functions in the Piety scheduler module to acquire and release the focus.

 ### Shell ###